coffeemug/defstartup/_drafts/productivity.md

 productivity battle.
 Here is what I do.

 __First__, I use a single centralized system to keep track of all extrinsic tasks.
 For me, that's e-mail.
+I process e-mail no more than twice a day -- in the morning and in the evening (I could probably get away with doing it only once, but I haven't tried that yet).

-I have a label in gmail called `incoming` along with an automatic filter that labels each new e-mail as `incoming` and archives it.
-That's right, all new e-mail bypasses the inbox.
+I have a label in gmail called `incoming`, and every time I open the client, the first thing I do is label everything in my inbox as `incoming` and archive it.
+That's right, my first step is to completely clear the inbox in a few clicks.
 There is a cognitive burden I don't entirely understand with having e-mail in my inbox that disappears entirely when I use a label instead.
 Probably because I have some unshakable internal expectation that I should process everything in my inbox, where as a label can grow infinitely without causing me any apprehension.

-I process the `incoming` label no more than twice a day -- in the morning and in the evening.
-I could probably get away with doing it only once, but I haven't tried that yet.

 __Second__, I never immediately agree to do anything that takes more than thirty seconds.
 Here is what I say instead (in person, over